Suryakumar Yadav

-Suryakumar Ashok Yadav (born 14 September 1990) is an Indian international cricketer.
-He is a right-handed middle-order batter.
-He represents the India national cricket team and captains the Twenty20 International side.
-He was part of the national team that won the 2024 Men's T20 World Cup.
-He also led the team that won the Asia Cup in 2025 and was a member of the title winning squad in 2023.
+Suryakumar Ashok Yadav (born 14 September 1990), also known by his initials SKY, is an Indian cricketer and former captain of the Twenty20 International team, a role he held as India won the 2026 Men's T20 World Cup and the 2025 Asia Cup.
+He was part of the national team that won the 2024 Men's T20 World Cup and the 2023 Asia Cup.

 Yadav started playing club cricket in Mumbai before he was selected for the Mumbai cricket team.
 He made his List A debut for Mumbai in February 2010 before making his first-class and T20 debut in the same year.
 In March 2021, he made his T20I debut and later made his ODI debut in July of the same year.
 He has mainly played limited-overs cricket for India, having played his only Test match in February 2023.
 He was named as the captain of the Indian team for first time in November 2023 and was re-appointed as the captain of the Indian T20I team in July 2024 after the previous captain Rohit Sharma announced his retirement from T20Is.

 As of August 2024, Yadav has scored more than 3,000 runs in international cricket with four centuries.
 More than 75% of his career runs and all of his centuries have come from T20I matches.
 His four T20I centuries are the second most by any batter.
 He held the top ranking in the ICC men's player rankings for T20Is from October 2022 to June 2024.
 He won the ICC Men's T20I Cricketer of the Year award in 2022 and 2023, and was also named in the ICC Men's T20I Team of the Year in 2022 and 2023.

 Yadav plays for Mumbai in the Indian domestic cricket, which he has captained in the past.
-He has played for Kolkata Knight Riders and Mumbai Indians in the Indian Premier League (IPL), winning one title with Kolkata in 2014 and two with Mumbai, in 2019 and 2020.
+He plays for Mumbai Indians and has previously played for Kolkata Knight Riders in the Indian Premier League, and has won one title with Kolkata in 2014 and two with Mumbai, in 2019 and 2020.

 Early and personal life

-Yadav was born in Bombay (now Mumbai), Maharashtra, on 14 September 1990.
-His parents were from Ghazipur in Uttar Pradesh.
+Suryakumar Ashok Yadav was born on 14 September 1990 in Bombay, Maharashtra.
+His parents are from Ghazipur, Uttar Pradesh.
 He did his schooling at Atomic Energy Central School in Mumbai and graduated with a B.Com from Pillai College in Mumbai.
 He started playing cricket under the guidance of his paternal uncle Vinod Kumar Yadav in Varanasi, Uttar Pradesh.
-At the age of 10, he was enrolled in a cricket camp at BARC colony in Mumbai, coached by Ashok Kamat.
+At the age of 10, he was enrolled in a cricket camp at BARC colony in Mumbai.
 He then went to Elf Vengsarkar Academy, run by former international cricketer Dilip Vengsarkar, and played age-group cricket in Mumbai.

-On 7 July 2016, Yadav married Devisha Shetty, whom he first met in 2010 at a college program.
-Shetty is a trained dancer and a dance coach.
+On 7 July 2016, Yadav married Devisha Shetty, a trained dancer and a dance coach, whom he first met at a college program in 2010.
+The couple had their first child, a girl, on 7 May 2026.